Clemapfel/jluna/README.md

 + thread-safe, provides a custom thread pool that, [unlike the C-API](https://clemens-cords.com/jluna/multi_threading.html), allows for concurrent interfacing with Julia
 + `std::` types & usertypes can be moved freely between Julia and C++
 + call arbitrary C++ functions from Julia
-+ multi-dimensional, iterable array interface
++ multidimensional, iterable array interface
 + provides < 5% overhead functions, viable in performance-critical environments
 + full exception forwarding, verbose error messages
 + complete [manual](https://clemens-cords.com/jluna/basics.html), [installation guide](https://clemens-cords.com/jluna/installation.md), [benchmark analysis](https://clemens-cords.com/jluna/benchmarks.html), inline documentation for IDEs - all written by a human
 + and more!

-### Planned (but not yet implemented):

-jluna is feature complete as of 0.9.0.
-The library will continue to be supported.
-If no major issues or feature request come up, 0.9 will be upgraded to 1.0 in Winter 2022.
+## Long-Term Support

+jluna entered version 1.0.0 in February 2023.
+While feature complete, the following areas would benefit from additional development:
++ **Windows Support**: Currently, the library should compile on a Windows machine with a sufficiently new compiler, stability remains untested, mostly due to the fact the developer does not currently have access to a Windows workstation
++ **Foreign Thread Support**: With Julia 1.9.0 foreign thread support [seems to have been implemented](https://github.com/JuliaLang/Julia/pull/45447), however, until 1.9.0 becomes the stable release, jluna will not utilize this new feature

 ---

 ## Documentation

 Documentation, including a step-by-step installation and troubleshooting guide, tutorial, and index of all functions and objects in jluna is available
 [here](https://clemens-cords.com/jluna).

 ---

 ## Dependencies

 jluna aims to be as modern as is practical.
-It uses C++20 features extensively and aims to support the newest julia version, rather than focusing on backwards compatibility.
+It uses C++20 features extensively and aims to support the newest stable Julia version, rather than focusing on backwards compatibility.

 For jluna you'll need:
 + [**Julia 1.7.0**](https://julialang.org/downloads/#current_stable_release) (or higher)
 + [**cmake 3.12**](https://cmake.org/download/) (or higher)
 + C++ Compiler (see below)

-Currently [**g++10**](https://askubuntu.com/questions/1192955/how-to-install-g-10-on-ubuntu-18-04), [**g++11**](https://lindevs.com/install-g-on-ubuntu/) and [**clang++-12**](https://linux-packages.com/ubuntu-focal-fossa/package/clang-12) are fully supported. `g++-11` is the primary compiler used for development of jluna and is thus recommended. `MSVC 19.32` seems to work, but stability remains untested.
+Currently, [g++10](https://gcc.gnu.org/) (or newer) and [clang-12](https://releases.llvm.org/) (or newer) fully supported. `g++-11` is the primary compiler used for development of jluna and is thus recommended. `MSVC 19.32` (or newer) seems to work, but stability remains untested.

-> I currently do not have access to a windows environment for testing.
-If someone would like to open a PR or create a GitHub issue addressing windows-related problems, I'd be happy to review them and credit you! ~ C.

 ---